-- Flexibility: Clients can be temporarily unavailable, can be dynamically added to the environment, and can even be rewritten in a new language without affecting other clients or causing errors in the messaging process.
+- Flexibility: Clients can be temporarily unavailable, dynamically added to the environment, and even rewritten in a new language without affecting other clients or causing errors in the messaging process.

 - Heterogeneity: Clients operate independently, communicating with the ActiveMQ broker but not directly with one another.
 As a result, they may be written in any of the languages ActiveMQ supports.

-Because the components of the ActiveMQ architecture are decoupled, you need to monitor producers, consumers, destinations, and brokers holistically to understand the context of any issues that may arise.
-For example, metrics that show a producer’s output has paused may not indicate a problem, but if they are viewed alongside metrics showing a destination’s rising memory usage, they can reveal a bottleneck in the larger system.
+Because the components of the ActiveMQ architecture are decoupled, you need to monitor producers, consumers, destinations, addresses, and brokers holistically to understand the context of any issues that may arise.
+For example, if you notice that a producer’s output has paused, it may not indicate a problem—but if it correlates with a destination’s rising memory usage, it can reveal a bottleneck in the larger system.
 Later, we’ll look at some specific metrics that contribute to the big picture of ActiveMQ monitoring.
 But first, we’ll examine ActiveMQ’s fundamental unit of work—the message.

 Each message ActiveMQ sends is based on the JMS specification, and is made up of headers, optional properties, and a body.